 Clean pots and seed trays.

-Digging and spreading compost and manure.
+Continue digging the ground and spreading compost and manure.

-Repair fencing, check wires and ties.
+Repair fencing, and check wires and ties.

 Sowing and Planting